Comparing Airlines to Corporate / Charter

 What Is It You Really Want?

 There are benefits to both career paths depending on the kind of life you want to live.
 The airlines have a ton of benefits to offer but also require a lot from their pilots to be gone quite often.
 This downside does improve with time and seniority.
+The retirement potential is one of the biggest factors that draws many people to this kind of work.

-The Corporate / Charter route could allow for greater flexibility and freedom in flying but the benefits are not as great as the airlines.
 Either route offer great pay but one will likely be higher then the other in overall pay and benefits.
 Reviewing Setting Expectations can help you consider the tough questions and dive deeper into what options are out there.